 We are developing AL101 as a monotherapy for the treatment of R/M TNBC to address the lack of effective treatment options for these patients.
 In the Phase 1 study of AL101 in combination with chemotherapy in unselected, heavily pretreated subjects, which included 22 TNBC subjects, a CR was observed in one TNBC subject, PRs were observed in seven TNBC subjects and SD was observed in five TNBC subjects.
-Our IND for AL101 for the treatment of TNBC was accepted by the FDA in April 2020.
-Based on these findings and supporting data from our own PDX models, we intend to commence a Phase 2 clinical trial of AL101 as a monotherapy for the treatment of R/M TNBC in patients with Notch-activating mutations in the second half of 2020, subject to the impact of COVID-19 on our business.
+Based on these findings and supporting data from our own PDX models, we intend to commence a Phase 2 clinical trial of AL101 as a monotherapy for the treatment of R/M TNBC in patients with Notch-activating mutations in the first half of 2020.